miroi/mathlibs-tester/README.md

 Simple Fortran90 program for checking few LAPACK and BLAS mathematical libraries.

-The MathLibs tester can be used to evaluate performance internal parallelization of available mathematical libraries.

-Mathematical libraries can be from these packages:
+The MathLibs tester can also be used to evaluate the performance of internal parallelization of selected routines from the well-know LAPACK and BLAS libraries, which may be in these packages:
 - GNU system native
 - ATLAS
 - ACML